How do people decide on a path, and find the drive to pursue what they want?

 Also, Ida is bisexual and her partner Daisy is genderqueer (uses they/them/theirs pronouns).
 Their relationship is sweet and they both draw strength from each other.
 Ida’s cousin Frank is trans and their friendship is another rock in Ida’s world.
 It is great to read a young adult story with supportive family present too.

 Near the beginning of the novel, Ida refers to herself as Asian while reflecting upon how she came to accept her body.
 This is an important note on breaking the stereotype that Asians are all thin.
 Ida is also biracial with German and Vietnamese heritage.
-Though her Vietnamese heritage is only directly addressed in the latter half of the novel and perhaps, could have been developed a bit more in the story.
+Though her Vietnamese heritage is only directly addressed in the latter half of the novel and perhaps, could have been developed more in the story.
 (For a related perspective on Vietnamese representation, see this episode of the Bookish Friends podcast).
 On the other hand, after discussing the book with Sinead, I’ve come to realise that Ida has probably assimilated more into the dominant culture around her with the presence of one living parent, so her distance from her Vietnamese heritage is understandable due to the complexity of biracial identity.
 I recommend Sinead’s positive review in regards to biracial representation in Ida.
 The author referred to sensitivity readers in the acknowledgements, which is a critical step towards this development.

 Ida’s struggles with asthma in her youth are touched upon in this story too.
 Many people I knew growing up had asthma, so I appreciate its inclusion here.
 Ida is an intriguing and introspective SF novel for fans of parallels worlds stories.
 I hope for more intersectional SFF stories in Australian YA and literature to come.

 *Ida, the novel is own voices in terms of genderqueer identity.

 *For more book reviews, support with coffee at Ko-Fi.